chef/chef-web-docs/chef_master/source/windows.rst

      - 2008 R2, 2012, 2012 R2, 2016
      - x86_64

-(The recommended amount of RAM available to the chef-client during a chef-client run is 512MB.
-Each node and workstation must have access to the Chef server via HTTPS.)
+(The recommended amount of RAM available to the Chef Infra Client during a Chef Infra Client run is 512MB.
+Each node and workstation must have access to the Chef Infra Server via HTTPS.)

 The Microsoft Installer Package (MSI) for Microsoft Windows is available at https://downloads.chef.io/chef.

-After the chef-client is installed, it is located at ``C:\chef``.
-The main configuration file for the chef-client is located at ``C:\chef\client.rb``.
+After the Chef Infra Client is installed, it is located at ``C:\chef``.
+The main configuration file for the Chef Infra Client is located at ``C:\chef\client.rb``.

 Set the System Ruby
 -----------------------------------------------------